-He spent almost 50 years alone at 10,000 feet; his hobby helped shape climate research in the Rockies
+He spent almost 50 years alone at 10,000 feet.
+His hobby helped shape climate research in the Rockies.

 “Cloudy all A.M.,” he wrote on Nov.
 4, 1973.
 “7 3/4″ snow.
 5 3/8″ presently on ground by night.”

-Along the way, Barr became a chronicler of climate change, the amiable keeper of an analog data set that would eventually inform researchers’ papers on hummingbird migration and marmot hibernation.
+Along the way, Barr became an unwitting chronicler of climate change, the amiable keeper of an analog data set that would eventually inform researchers’ papers on hummingbird migration and marmot hibernation.
 And he served as a winter pioneer in a mountaintop location whose snowpack, which feeds the Colorado River, is now the focus of urgent attention and scientific inquiry as the Western United States dries up.

 It is no coincidence Barr logs his data up the hill from the Rocky Mountain Biological Laboratory, a field station that comes alive each summer with researchers studying a rainbow of alpine wildflowers and animals, but which has long shut down when the snow comes.
 Barr, a part-time accountant at the lab, always stayed put, stocking his freezer, stacking firewood, readying his notebooks and waxing skis he put up to 800 miles on per winter.